fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 ## Strategy: gomod

-We parse the go.mod file, which looks something like:
+FOSSA CLI parses the go.mod file, which looks something like:

 ```
 module our/package/path